tallimos/AardPlugins/README.md

 Envenomizer
 -----------
 This script will allow any venomist to envenom and return weapons to their owners.
 You will need a true seeing helm so that if you have true sight casted and it drops then you will still see hidden/invis players.
 You will need the id number for your true seeing helm as well as the id number for the container it is stored in.
+Credit goes to Crowley for his version of the Envenomizer.

 EpicBroadcaster
 ---------------